kbravh/labor-for-zion-astro/notes/2023/01/the-dead-know-not-any-thing.md

 date: 2023-01-27T05:15:04.734Z
 updated: 2023-01-27T05:15:04.734Z
 language: en_US
+tags:
+  - Vicarious ordinances
+  - New Testament
+  - Book of Mormon
 ---

 > 4. For to him that is joined to all the living there is hope: for a living dog is better than a dead lion.